Elizabeth Short was in Los Angeles on December 5, 1946. She left for San Diego on December 8. She had fewer than 6 weeks to live.

-If there was one thing that Aggie detested it was a sob sister.
+If there was one thing Aggie detested, it was a sob sister.
 For those of you unfamiliar with the term, a sob sister is a female journalist who writes overly sentimental copy.
 That sort of journalism was never Aggie’s thing.
 She said: “A sob sister could have wept with and over Manley, interpolating, editorial gushes to prove what a big bleeding heart beat in her breast.
 To hell with that.
 I’d rather have a fistful—an armload—of good solid facts.”

 It was the armload of facts that made Aggie’s interview with Red Manley so compelling.
 In fact her city editor, who normally cautioned her to keep her copy short, let the entire interview run without a ton of photos.
-He knew a good interview when he read one.

 Why, then, in the midst of covering of the murder was Aggie unceremoniously yanked off the story?
-Without any warning or explanation Aggie suddenly found herself benched.
-The city editor had pulled her off the story and let her cool her heels in the newsroom without a thing to do.
+Without any warning or explanation Aggie found herself benched.
+The city editor pulled her off the story and let her cool her heels in the newsroom without a thing to do.

 The next day Aggie was reassigned to the story—only to be pulled off a second time.
 What the hell was going on?

-Jane Doe’s body was removed from the vacant lot on Norton and taken to the Coroner’s Office in the Hall of Justice where she was fingerprinted and autopsied.
+Jane Doe’s body was removed from the vacant lot on Norton and taken to the Hall of Justice where she was fingerprinted and autopsied.
 Artist Howard Burke sketched an idealized version of the young woman—the reality of her condition was too awful for them to print in the Examiner; although they did print a photo of her body in situ.
 The only way they could print a picture of the crime scene was by manipulating the photo to remove the mutilations to her face and adding a blanket to cover her.

 Captain Jack Donohoe, head of LAPD’s homicide department, was understandably in a rush to identify the woman.
-Her killer already had the advantage of several hours, but to give him, or her, more time to escape could be disastrous.
+Her killer had the advantage of several hours, but to give him, or her, more time to escape could be disastrous.
 It should have been a simple thing to get Jane Doe’s prints to the FBI in D.C., but the weather back east was conspiring against the detectives.

 After a few minutes of chatting with Phoebe, who was proud and happy to discuss her beautiful daughter with the newspaperman from Los Angeles, Richardson gave Sutton the high sign.
-It was time to tell Phoebe the truth.
+It was time to tell her the truth.
 Sutton put his hand over the mouthpiece, looked at Richardson and said: “You lousy son-of-a-bitch.”

 Examiner reporters were dispatched up and down the coast from Santa Barbara to San Diego to glean whatever they could from interviews with police and anyone else who may have come into contact with Elizabeth.